Skip to content

 Source convention

-Neutral and positive-ion configuration labels are prepared from the NIST Atomic Spectra Database Ground States and Ionization Energies interface, NIST Standard Reference Database 78.
-This repository keeps compact configuration labels needed for generator reproducibility.
-It does not redistribute raw NIST ASD pages, ionization-energy tables, uncertainty records, or bibliography rows.
+Neutral and positive-ion state labels are prepared from the NIST Atomic Spectra Database Ground States and Ionization Energies interface, NIST Standard Reference Database 78.
+This repository keeps compact configuration labels needed for generator reproducibility, NIST ground-level labels, parsed simple LS-term multiplicities, a small set of manual domain-specific multiplicity assignments for non-LS NIST labels, and an ionization-energy provenance class derived from the NIST bracket syntax.
+It does not redistribute raw NIST ASD pages, quantitative ionization-energy values, numerical uncertainty records, or bibliography rows.

-The state-layer details are documented in data/states/README.md, and the build entry point is scripts/build_atom_states.py.
+The state-layer details are documented in data/states/README.md, the policy rationale is summarized in docs/state_policy.md, the user-facing validation entry point is scripts/check_states.py, and the regeneration entry point is scripts/build_atom_states.py.

 Basis-set layer